 How we're responding

-Conflict between Sudan’s government and rebel groups—as well as tribal disputes—have resulted in massive civilian death and displacement.
+Conflict between the Sudanese government and rebel groups—as well as tribal disputes—have resulted in massive civilian death and displacement.
 Oxfam is working to assist more than 500,000 people affected by conflict in Darfur and South Kordofan.
-Our goals: meet emergency public-health needs while helping restore incomes to many of the most vulnerable families.
+Our goals: meet emergency public-health needs while helping families badly affected by the conflict get back on their feet.

-A recent wave of armed conflict has uprooted more than 325,000 people in Darfur since late February, 2014.
+A recent wave of armed conflict has uprooted hundreds of thousands of people in Darfur since late February, 2014.
 Some have settled in camps; others have returned to the remains of their homes to start again from nothing.
-Oxfam and partners have launched a six-month program to provide more than 90,000 people with essential aid – clean water, sanitation facilities, and hygiene materials, as well as plastic sheeting and other relief supplies.
+Oxfam and partners launched a six-month emergency program and quickly reached moret han 100,000 people with essential aid—clean water, sanitation facilities, and hygiene materials, as well as other relief supplies.
 But families in Darfur need more than emergency aid: they need safety.
 We are calling for stepped-up efforts to protect civilians, and for an end to the violence that is destroying the lives and futures of families and communities across the region.

 Meanwhile, our program to assist families driven from their homes in the gold-mining area of Jebel Amir last year continues.
 Oxfam and a local partner have been assisting providing thousands of people with clean water, sanitation facilities, relief materials like plastic sheeting and blankets.
 We have distributed fuel-efficient stoves, vegetable seeds, and cash grants to many of the most vulnerable.

-Oxfam America is working with local Sudanese partners and community members to provide clean water, sanitation, and hygiene programs to more than 225,000 people in camps and villages in Darfur.
+Meanwhile, our ongoing programs are assisting people displaced by earlier conflict.
+Oxfam America has been working with local Sudanese partners and community members to provide clean water, sanitation, and hygiene programs to more than 250,000 people in camps and villages in Darfur.
 Our water engineers are helping maintain the wells, pumps, tanks, pipes, and taps that deliver treated water to the settlements, and our sanitation and public health staff are ensuring that camp residents have latrines, bathing areas, soap, water cans, and access to the information they need to stay healthy under challenging camp conditions.

 Many people affected by the conflict no longer have the means to make a dignified living.
 Farmers who have been displaced from their land, herders who have lost their animals, and widows who are trying to raise children alone have a range of needs as they try to restore their incomes.
 Oxfam partners have offered small business grants and loans, as well as vocational training and assets like donkey carts to many of the most vulnerable residents of the camps.
 In rural areas affected by the conflict, we have provided seeds, plows, and horse carts for farmers, as well as small business loans.